-- 1. Tilt the outboard up to the trailer position. - 2.
-Turn the steering on the outboard so that the drain hole is facing downward.
-Remove drain plug and drain engine oil into an appropriate container.
+- 1. Place the outboard in a vertical position. - 2.
+Loosen seven screws and remove the starboard side cover. - Remove drain plug and drain engine oil into an appropriate container.
 Lubricate the seal on the drain plug with oil and reinstall.